BeemerJ/Rclone-Mounting-Template/README.md

 * An already created rclone Remote: eg. Google Drive: https://rclone.org/drive/ (check the website for more supported storage systems).

-* WinFSP: https://github.com/billziss-gh/winfsp/releases/ (The Latest Release is reccomended).
+* WinFSP: https://github.com/billziss-gh/winfsp/releases/ (the Latest Release is reccomended).

 ## The Template...